apache/cordova-docs/docs/en/edge/guide/plugin-development/ios/index.md

 ## Threading

-Although UIWebViews run on a dedicated thread, plugin methods are executed on the UI thread.
+Plugin methods are executed on the UI thread.
 If your plugin requires a non-trivial amount of processing or requires a blocking call, you should make use of a background thread.
 An example:

     - (void)myPluginMethod:(CDVInvokedUrlCommand*)command
     {